Search

 Greater transparency on these points would strengthen confidence in the real estate market , which is already sometimes criticized for its opacity.

 6.5.
-Towards peaceful cohabitation?
+Towards a peaceful coexistence?

 This cohabitation, if well managed, could lead to clearer communication, beneficial for the entire profession.